There are many reasons to visit Monmouthshire, but here are the top 10.

 The 870-mile Wales Coast Path starts in Chepstow and takes you through areas of outstanding beauty and national parks, with opportunities to spot wetland wildlife and see historical monuments.
-There are plenty of walk options to suit every exertion level.
+There are plenty of walking options to suit every level.
 You can even stop off at some of Wales’ major cities.

 The people of Monmouthshire know how to throw a good party.
 Every summer, the county comes alive with countless festivals.
 Of course, there’s the big one – Abergavenny Food Festival is a firm favourite in the UK culinary calendar – but there are also numerous smaller, community-run affairs that draw large crowds.